 Enter IKEA's Data Dashboard, a compact version of the Purchaser Dashboard, minus the granular data and real-time functionalities.
 The Data Dashboard serves critical internal stakeholders such as co-workers and retailers.
 It shows the history, current status, and targets for 13 input materials, energy, CO2 emissions, and waste.
 The aspects are presented in the standards of the Global Reporting Initiative (GRI G4).

 Data Dashboard users are invited to leave comments on the catalog’s sustainability performance and offer suggestions for future action.
 This process engages this critical audience in dialogue and helps IKEA know what important indicators to stakeholders.

 Enabler of self-learning industry

-On top of that, Except developed The Story of Print to help customer-facing personnel convey IKEA’s sustainability story to its customers.
+On top of this software, Except developed "The Story of Print" to help customer-facing personnel convey IKEA’s sustainability story to its customers.
 Employing a storytelling approach and low information density, it informs, inspires, and invites feedback.

 “The results have been beyond our expectations,” comments Leroy.
 The catalog’s energy consumption dropped 8% in the first year, while CO2 emissions decreased 2%.
 That may sound modest, but with a print run that has an energy footprint the size of the entire South Carolina economy, this adds up to 285,000 barrels of oil left in the ground each year from now on, and the CO2 emissions of 155,000 car kilometers compensated for by IKEA’s CO2 savings.
 These reductions have only just started to kick in and are accelerating.